-1. Two Statutory Auditors and two Alternate Auditors are selected from the list obtaining the highest number of votes at the Shareholders' Meeting, according to the sequential order in which they appear in the sections of the list;

-2. The remaining Statutory Auditor and the other Alternate Auditor are selected from the list obtaining the second highest number of votes at the Shareholders' Meeting, according to the sequential order in which they appear in the sections of the list.
+- two standing auditors and two alternate auditors are selected from the list obtaining the greatest number of votes at the General Meeting of Shareholders, according to the sequential order in which they appear in the sections of the list; - the remaining standing auditor and the other alternate auditor are selected from the list obtaining the second highest number of votes at the General Meeting of Shareholders, according to the sequential order in which they appear in sections of the list.

-If the minimum quota is not met for the less-represented gender applicable to members of the Board of Statutory Auditors (for both the Statutory Auditor and Alternate Auditor positions), then the place of the last candidate of the more-represented gender on the majority list will be taken by the next candidate of the less-represented gender on the same list.
+If the minimum quota applicable to members of the Board of Statutory Auditors (for both the Statutory Auditor and Alternate Auditor positions) for the less-well represented gender is not met, then the place of the last candidate of the more-represented gender on the majority list will be taken by the next candidate of the less-well represented gender on the same list.

-If there is a tie between lists obtaining the highest number of votes:
+If there is a tie between the lists obtaining the highest number of votes:

-a) two Statutory Auditors and two Alternate Auditors are selected from the list submitted by the shareholders holding the largest stake at the time the lists are submitted or, in the second instance, from the list presented by the largest number of shareholders or, in the third instance, from the list whose candidate that is listed first is the oldest;
+a) two Statutory Auditors and two Alternate Auditors are selected from the list submitted by the shareholders holding the largest stake at the time the lists are submitted or, alternatively, from the list presented by the largest number of shareholders or, otherwise, from the list on which the candidate listed first is the oldest;